wingkwong/leetcode-the-hard-way/tutorials/basic-topics/arrays.md

 ---
-title: "Arrays"
+title: 'Arrays'
-description: "An array is a data structure consisting of a collection of elements."
+description: 'An array is a data structure consisting of a collection of elements.'
 hide_table_of_contents: true
 keywords:
   - leetcode